cromachina/art-timelapse/README.md

 - It will only record a new frame if it is different from the last frame, as to prevent clicks on other parts of the program from creating redundant frames.
 - This mode will not work natively on MacOS because PyMemoryEditor does not have a MacOS implementation.
 You might be able to run this program in Wine on MacOS to get around this.
 - I think that this mode provides the best looking timelapse for SAI.
+- This mode has to be updated for each new version of SAI, so it may not be compatible with the latest version of SAI as it's released.
 #### PSD capture
 - If using `--psd-file <filename>`, a frame will be captured every time the PSD file is finished being written to (such as after saving).
 - This mode will make a choppy looking timelapse, depending on how frequently you save your work, but the effect isn't terrible.